prayful-app/prayful-be/README.md

-# Java Api Template ☕
-This is a template for a Java API, using Spring Boot, Spring Data JPA, Spring Security, and JWT.
+# Prayful API 🙏

-The API is a simple CRUD for a User entity.
+This project is an API for a prayer application.

-## Next Steps 🚀
-- [ ] Add unit tests in the service layer
-- [x] Integrate Spring Security and JWT authentication
-- [ ] Implement user roles
-- [ ] Implement ACL
-- [ ] Add integration tests
-- [ ] Add Dockerfile
-- [ ] Add Swagger documentation
+You can create a user, or being anonymous.
+You can create a prayer request, and pray for other people's requests.

 ## Requirements 📋
 - Java 21 :coffee:
 - Maven :wrench:
-- Docker :whale:
+- Docker :whale: (optional)
 - Postgres :elephant:

 # Setup 🔨